-While my book, The Wild Parrots of Telegraph Hill, was a New York Times bestseller and, 17 years later, is still in print, it is not nearly as well known as the documentary film of the same title.
-Many people assume that the film was based on the book and that they tell the same story.
-But that’s not the case.
-The film focuses on the last year I spent with the flock, with only fleeting references to how and why I got involved in the first place.
-It never mentions Dogen, the bird whose story was most important to me.
-Judy prefers to film things that are actually happening in front of her rather than do recreations, and that bird was no longer alive.
-So my book tells the entire six-year story and adds insight into why I did it and what I learned.
-The information contained within the book is drawn from a massive journal of over 1000 type-written pages that I kept throughout the experience.
+My book, The Wild Parrots of Telegraph Hill, was a New York Times bestseller and, 19 years later, is still in print.
+But it‘s not nearly as well known as the documentary film of the same title.
+Many people assume that the film was based on the book, or that the book is a novelization of the film, that they tell the same story, which is not the case at all.
+The film focuses on my final year with the flock, making only fleeting references to events of the five preceding years.
+The film never mentions Dogen, the bird whose story was central for me.
+The filmmaker, Judy Irving, doesn’t like doing recreations of events in the past, and Dogen was no longer alive.
+My book tells the entire six-year story, detailing how I got involved with the parrots and what I learned from the experience.
+The material was drawn from a more than 1000-page journal that I kept throughout.

-Including research, the writing was a seven-year project.
-My first ambition as a teenager was to be a novelist, and I used to write short stories as preparation.
-But shortly after I graduated from high school, the goal of being a singer/songwriter took over, and I abandoned prose.
-I’d never written nonfiction before, so it was a bit of a challenge to use what writing skills I did have in the service of real events.
-But I got the hang of it and now prefer writing nonfiction.
+Including research, the writing took seven years.
+My first ambition as a teenager was to be a novelist, and I used to write short stories to develop my skill.
+Shortly after graduating from high school, I decided I wanted to be a singer/songwriter and abandoned prose.
+I’d never written nonfiction before, so it was a bit of a challenge to use what writing skills I had in the service of real events.
+But I got the hang of it and prefer writing nonfiction now.

-The book came about because I’d been living on or very near the street for a very long time.
-My interest was in seeking truth and I avoided full-time work, partly on the grounds that it would take too much time and energy away from that search.
-I lived in little cubby holes that the neighborhood provided, so my main expense was feeding myself.
-To that end I did take odd jobs.
-I did that for so long that I started feeling worthless.
-One day I told myself that, if only once, I had to make some money doing something I liked—just to prove that I could.
-This happened during the time I was feeding the parrots, so I wrote an article about them, which was accepted.
-I got paid for it.
-Why not write a whole book, then?
+I didn’t start the book from a joy for writing or with the intention of educating anybody.
+I’d been living on or very near the street for a long time.
+My focus was on seeking, and I avoided full-time work on the grounds that it took too much time and energy away from the search, about which I was and remain serious.
+For years, I lived rent-free in cubby holes scattered around the neighborhood.
+My main expense was feeding myself, and to that end, I took odd jobs.
+I did it for so long that at a certain point I started feeling worthless.
+One day, I told myself that, even if only once, I should make some money doing something that suited me, just to prove to myself that I could.
+I was feeding the parrots at the time, so I wrote an article about them, which was accepted by a parrot magazine.
+I got paid for it, which got me to thinking: why not write a whole book?

-There are certain things that I would like to change now (I wish I could have used color photos, of which I have thousands), but I’m satisfied with what’s there.
-My favorite chapter is actually an essay called “Consciousness Explained.”
-It goes a long way toward saying effectively what I wanted to say on a complicated subject.
-(I should point out that the chapter title is ironic.)
-It’s interesting that, in strange ways, the story of the parrots continues.
-I hope someday to publish a story I’ve uncovered in the years since I stopped feeding the flock that clearly illustrates how I was destined to have that experience.
-I always had that sense when I was in the midst of it, and I see now that it really was true.
+There are some things I’d change if I could.
+I wish I could have used color photos, and the subtitle A Love Story…with Wings was the publisher’s idea, not mine.
+But I’m satisfied with it.
+My favorite chapter is “Consciousness Explained.”
+It addresses effectively something I wanted to say on a difficult subject.
+I should add that the chapter title is partly ironic.
+Even though I no longer feed the birds, the story continues in strange ways.
+Eventually, I want to publish a story about something I’ve learned in the years since I stopped feeding the flock.
+It shows clearly that I was destined to have the experience.
+That was my feeling when I was in the midst of it, and I see now that it was true.
 A lot of people don’t believe in that sort of thing these days, but it’s real.